 A Hurricane in my Head: Poems for when your Phone Dies

 Sun 18 Aug, 2 - 3pm

 Wakefield-born and nationally acclaimed poet, educator, activist and performer Matt Abbott presents his début poems for children, which explore identity, playful rebellion, societal stereotypes, technology, friendship and the struggles of modern life.

-A Hurricane in my Head is published by Bloomsbury Education is available to purchase here or from Matt on the day.
+A Hurricane in my Head is published by Bloomsbury Education and available to purchase here or from Matt on the day.
 The Summer Fair marks the Wakefield launch of the book, and Matt will be available to sign copies after the performance.The target age range for this collection is 11-14 years, but the poems are suitable for all ages.